 The Company and its subsidiaries are subject to U.S. federal income tax as well as the income tax of multiple state and foreign jurisdictions.
-The Company has concluded all U.S. federal income tax matters for fiscal years through September 30, 2011.
-The Company is currently under audit by various states for fiscal years 2009 through 2014.
+The Company has concluded all U.S. federal income tax matters for fiscal years through September 30, 2012.
+The Company is currently under audit by the IRS for fiscal year 2014 and various states for fiscal years 2011 through 2014.
 Major jurisdictions where there are wholly owned subsidiaries of F5 Networks, Inc. which require income tax filings include the United Kingdom, Japan, Singapore, and Australia.
-The earliest periods open for review by local taxing authorities are fiscal years 2013 for the United Kingdom, 2009 for Japan, 2010 for Singapore, and 2011 for Australia.
-Within the next four fiscal quarters, the statute of limitations will begin to close on the fiscal years 2011 and 2012 state income tax returns.
+The earliest periods open for review by local taxing authorities are fiscal years 2015 for the United Kingdom, 2010 for Japan, 2011 for Singapore, and 2012 for Australia.
+Within the next four fiscal quarters, the statute of limitations will begin to close on the fiscal years 2012 and 2013 state income tax returns.